 Apply to your face and neck areas, then massage gently.
-Remember, with facial serums less is more.
-If you apply too much to your face, you will be quite greasy and you will need to wipe some of it off.
+Remember, with facial serums, less is more.
+If you apply too much to your face, you will be quite greasy, and you will need to wipe some of it off.
 So, apply just enough to cover your entire face and neck.

-This is a great serum and it is something you will certainly want to give a try.
+This is a great serum, and it is something you will certainly want to give a try.
 You will be left with hydrated, healthy, and happy skin.
 Your skin will thank you!

 2. Rose Geranium Essential Oil

 Most of us have heard of the two most common kinds of oils made from this plant: Geranium and Rose Geranium essential oil.
 Both of these oils are very similar, but the latter has a more rosy scent (hence the name).

 There have been some recent studies conducted with Rose Geranium oil that are quite promising.
-Studies show that rose geranium essential oil (called RGEO in the study) has very potent anti-inflammatory effects when applied to the skin.
+Studies show that rose geranium essential oil (called RGEO in the study) has potent anti-inflammatory effects when applied to the skin.
 (Source)

-So, when it comes to using this oil on your skin with a carrier oil (or another base), the anti-inflammatory effects make it a very suitable oil indeed.
-Not only will this delightfully floral scented oil help your face stay well hydrated and ward off wrinkles, but it will also soothe your skin.
-So, be sure to add this oil to your collection.
+When it comes to using this oil on your skin with a carrier oil (or another base), the anti-inflammatory effects make it a very suitable oil indeed.
+Not only will this delightfully floral-scented oil help your face stay well-hydrated and ward off wrinkles, but it will effectively soothe the skin.
+Be sure to add this oil to your collection.